Death and state funeral of Hugo Chávez: Foreign

 UN Secretary-General Ban Ki-moon's office issued a statement expressing condolences.

-Reactions within the Americas by citizens occurred outside Venezuela's embassies in Honduras, El Salvador, Chile and Ecuador.
+Reactions within the Americas by citizens occurred outside Venezuela's embassies all throughout Latin America.

 Latin America and the Caribbean

-OAS Secretary General José Miguel Insulza ordered the body's flags to be flown at half-mast and the convening of a special meeting of the Permanent Council in memory of Chávez.
+Secretary General of Organization of American States José Miguel Insulza ordered the body's flags to be flown at half-mast and the convening of a special meeting of the Permanent Council in memory of Chávez.

 After announcing Hugo Chávez's death, Bolivian president Evo Morales broke down and cried on national television while paying tribute to Chávez; Morales then decreed seven days of mourning in Bolivia after Chávez's death.
 Brazilian president Dilma Rousseff, who had cancelled a scheduled trip to Argentina to meet President Kirchner, led a minute of silence in Brasília.
 Rousseff decreed three days of mourning.
 Rousseff's predecessor, Luiz Inácio Lula da Silva, also expressed grief.
 Salvadorian president Mauricio Funes and Chilean president Sebastián Piñera both praised Chávez's strong character, and the Chilean government declared three days of national mourning for Chávez.

 The Cuban Council of State decreed two days of official mourning, from 6 am on 6 March to midnight on 7 March, and a third day of national mourning on 8 March.
 The presidents of Dominican Republic, Haiti, Uruguay and Ecuador all decreed three days of mourning for Chávez.

 Nicaraguan president Daniel Ortega declared seven days of mourning.
 Colombian president Juan Manuel Santos, Mexican president Enrique Peña Nieto lamented the death of Chávez; The Mexican Ministry of Foreign Affairs issued a press release expressing condolences and "our feeling of fraternity".
 Colombia ordered its 15 consulates in Venezuela temporarily closed to observe the days of mourning.
-Guyanese president Donald Ramotar, Guatemalan president Otto Pérez Molina, and the President of Suriname Desi Bouterse regretted losing a "friend".
-The Government of Suriname declared Friday a day of national mourning.
+Guyanese president Donald Ramotar and Guatemalan president Otto Pérez Molina regretted losing a "friend".
 Ramotar and Honduran president Porfirio Lobo praised Chávez for his contribution to regional integration; the National Congress of Honduras addressed a minute of silence.

 Trinidad and Tobago and Jamaica said that special arrangements would be made for an official tribute to Chávez.
 Uruguay announced that President José Mujica was in Argentina for a summit when Chávez died, but that he would fly to Caracas with Argentine President Cristina Fernández de Kirchner to attend the funeral.
-Argentina declared three days of mourning Suriname declared Friday a day of mourning.
+Argentina declared three days of mourning.